engin100/950/labs/lab3-sensorintegration.md

 - Analog ADXL335 Accelerometer.
 - Analog TMP36 Temperature Sensor.

 This manual provides a detailed breakdown of each code section, explaining its functionality, purpose, modifiable components, and usage examples.
-It also includes guidance on configuring placeholders (`?`) in the code with values specific to your setup.
+It also includes guidance on configuring placeholders (`?`) in the code with values specific for your setup.

 <div class="primer-spec-callout danger" markdown="1">
 **Important:** Ensure all `?` placeholders in the code are replaced with specific values relevant to your setup.
 These include pin numbers, calibration constants, and resistor values.